 Wisdom teeth usually erupt between the ages of 17-25, which is why they’re referred to as “wisdom” teeth. clinically they are referred to as “third molars” because they are very similar to the first two sets of molars that develop in childhood and adolescence.

 Wisdom teeth grow in the rear of the mouth after the rest of the dental structure is in place.
 Some patients need them removed, but some do not.
-Buford, GA dentist Dr. Alla Brown offers wisdom teeth removal for patients who want to prevent crooked teeth or infection.
-If you or your child require wisdom tooth extraction treatment, call (678) 359-4707 or request a consultation with Dr. Brown on our website.
+Buford, GA dentist office Lanier Family and Cosmetic Dentistry offers wisdom teeth removal for patients who want to prevent crooked teeth or infection.
+If you or your child require wisdom tooth extraction treatment, call (678) 359-4707 or request a consultation with one of our dentists on our website.

 Learn more about wisdom teeth and whether removing them is best for you below.